mctantwerp/we-are-rare-2223/people/JefSmet.md

 - Gamer
 - Used to have a labrador retriever

->Well well well look what we have here
+>Well, well, well, look what we have here